SherineAwad/Ribofilio/README.md

 ## Documentation

-Looking for a more detailed tutorial: Take a look into [this tutorial](https://ribofilio.readthedocs.io/en/latest/tutorial.html) for a complete Ribosomal profiling protocol using Ribofilio.
+Looking for a more detailed tutorial: Take a look into [Our Documentation](https://ribofilio.readthedocs.io/en/latest/tutorial.html) for a complete Ribosomal profiling protocol using Ribofilio.

 ## Pipeline